Welcome to the second chapter of the babelforce tutorial. We are very happy to have you!

 I want to see which numbers I have attached to my babelConnect account

 You find all your numbers under IVR call flows > Numbers.
 However, your babelforce trial does not come with a number by default.
-You will need to get in touch with our support team to have a number assigned.
+You will need to get in touch with our Success team to have a number assigned.
 Just contact us via the little widget or write an email to firstname.lastname@example.org.
 You will need this section for other purposes later on - here you also connect a number to a call-flow.

 Can I upload my own audio files?

 Of course.
 Go to IVR call flows > Audios.
 You can upload as many files in format wav or mp3 (less than 3 mb) as you want and use them in your call-flow.